 You at 7 weeks pregnant

 At this stage, some women have glowing skin.
-Others experience skin problems, such as pimples.
-There’s not much you can do about this, except cleanse your face regularly, use as little make-up as possible and stick to eating healthy foods and drinking lots of water.
+Others experience skin problems, like pimples.
+There’s not much you can do about this, except cleanse your face regularly, use as little make-up as possible, and stick to eating healthy foods and drinking plenty of water.

 Your breasts might be tender, and your nipples browner and more bumpy.
 Your breasts might also be noticeably bigger.
 If so, you might need a maternity bra, or at least a bigger one.
 It’s a good idea to be properly fitted.

 A common health problem around now is constipation.
 To help with this, you can increase your dietary fibre by eating more fruit, vegies, wholegrains and other high-fibre foods.
-Drink lots of water too – more than you usually would.
+Drinking a lot of water helps with this problem too.